ShawnDBerry/FetchRewardsApplication/README.md

 side notes:
 kotlin functions i wanted to use to manipulate the list but wasn't able.

-response.body?.groupBy's not working for some weird reason but sortby does the same operations response.body?.filter's  not working for some weird reason but sortby does the same operations
+response.body?.groupBy's not working for some weird reason but sortby() does the same operations response.body?.filter's  not working for some weird reason but removeAll() does the same operations